run-ai/docs/docs/home/product-support-policy.md

     * Run:ai Control Plane of a version equal to or greater than the versions of each of the Run:ai Clusters.

-    * Run:ai CLI of a version equal tothe version on the Run:ai Cluster.
+    * Run:ai CLI of a version equal to the version on the Run:ai Cluster.

 7. From time to time, Run:ai may provide API deprecation notices under the product     documentation of the applicable Run:ai version.
 For full details about Run:ai API deprecation notice and support policy see: [https://docs.run.ai/latest/developer/overview-developer/#api-support](https://docs.run.ai/latest/developer/overview-developer/#api-support){target=_blank}.